 This award recognizes Girl Scouts for their community service efforts.
 It is a Presidential honor, initiated by President Bush in 2003, to recognize the valuable contributions of volunteers across the nation who answer the call to service to others through their volunteer activities.
 As a certifying organization, GSHPA will identify eligible Girl Scout recipients, verify their service hours, and distribute the award to outstanding volunteers.
 Hours of service are accumulated from January 1 - December 31.
-Please access the form on our Forms page.
+The deadline for submission of hours is February 28.

 The Program Aide award is an opportunity for registered Cadette Girl Scouts in 6th thru 8th grades.
 The steps to earn this award are designed to give girls the experience of working directly with an Adult Volunteer to learn what it’s like to lead a group of younger girls through various activities.
 This is a National Mentoring award and the requirements are outlined in the Girl’s Guide to Girl Scouting for Cadettes.
 Girl Scouts in the Heart of Pennsylvania offers the resources below to help guide Cadette Girl Scouts and the Adult Volunteers acting as their Program Aide Mentors through the award process.
 GSHPA will also offer periodic trainings on designated program specialties.
 For a current listing of upcoming Program Aide Webinars for girls visit http://www.gshpa.org/programs/councilrunprograms.html.
 Cadette Girl Scouts may also have the option of attending a training offered in their local Girl Scout Community.